 As host of the Food Network’s “Party Crushing,” Eden Passante specializes in entertaining, and she captures her creative home and party planning ideas on her Instagram page (@sugarandcharm) and lifestyle blog.
 The expert hostess recently took a solo trip to Napa Valley and Sonoma County to explore wineries, spas, restaurants, and luxury resorts on a four-day adventure.
 “My family has been visiting Napa and Sonoma for over 15 years,” she wrote on her blog post recapping the trip.
 “We have family in the area and it’s truly one of our favorite regions to vacation.”
 Passante ventured to some new places on her most recent trip and she shares highlights below.

 Editor’s note: The 2020 Glass Fire destroyed much of the Meadowood property, including the Restaurant at Meadowood.
-The resort is currently taking reservations for when it reopens, with a new restaurant, after March 31, 2021.
-For the month of February, the Restaurant at Meadowood will have a winter residency at Ojai Valley Inn’s The Farmhouse.
+The resort is currently taking reservations for when it reopens, with a new restaurant, in the summer of 2021.

 1. This was your first solo trip in a while—what would you say to other travelers thinking about planning a solo vacation?